Interested in Volunteering?

 In order to keep our sessions as controlled as possible HETRA tries to create a leader and two sidewalker team for each participant.
 It is very important to the progress of the participant that this team stay consistent.
 Therefore we ask that our volunteers commit to at least one 2-3 hour time slot per week for a 12 week course (please refer to the events page for when courses start and end).
 We understand that not everyone can make this type of commitment.
 If you would still like to volunteer but can’t come every week we encourage you to put your name on our substitute list.

 - Click here to sign up to attend a Tour which will complete the first step of training!

-- After attending a tour, click here to print off the volunteer handbook to bring with you to the HETRA New Volunteer Training.
+- After attending a tour, click here to read through the Volunteer Handbook.

 Congratulations to the all the Volunteer Award Winners!
 For more information click here

 Equipment/Toy Assistant*: This volunteer is a minimum of 12 years old.
 The Equipment Assistant is responsible for assisting the instructor with retrieving equipment that may be needed in the arena.
 They also assist with many of the games and activities that the participants participate in.

 Sidewalker*: This person walks next to the rider and assists the rider with balance and exercises.
 All Sidewalkers must be at least 14 years of age.
 This person must be able to comfortably walk and jog next to horse while supporting a participant.